 You know you have a clogging or blockage issue if the water softness changes.
 For instance, you can see chalky deposits on the fixtures or dishwasher.
 This is a sign of clogging on the water softener.

 The clog can occur in the valve injector which makes it difficult for the water softener to create the required suction for the brine cycle.
 Inspect the injector using a pair of needle-nose pliers.
 Use a safety pin or needle to push the debris clogging the injector.
 If the brine line is clogged, inspect the line for signs of clogging.
 A clog blocks water flow.
-In this case, you need a professional to clean that line without causing damage to your system.
+In this case, you need a professional to clean that line without causing damage to your system and they may suggest a longer term solution such as a whole house water filtration system.

 Salt Mashing/ Salt Bridges